firatsoylu/sipsey_wilderness_gpx/README.md

 Below is how it looks in the Comaps.
 In the GPX file, I included specific color coding information (unique to Comaps) for different waypoints:
 - brown: campsites
-- orange: rock shelters (in case one needs shelter from rain, when caught without a tent)
 - blue: falls & water sources
 - green: attractions (boulders etc.),
 - gray: parking/trailheads